Have frost on plants in your garden? Learn how to protect them from frost and keep them strong and healthy in early and late frost seasons.

 So what can you do if cold weather threatens once your plants are growing?
 There are several precautions you can take to eliminate, or at least minimize the potential damage.

 11 Ways to protect plants from frost damage

 - Water the area well.
 Damp or wet soil holds warmth longer.

 - Mulch around low growing plants.
 Mulch will protect some roots and stems too.

 - Cover your plants.
 I know this seems like a no-brainer, but there’s more to it than tossing something haphazardly over plants.
 Always cover loosely with a cloth fabric.
 Plastic will keep condensation in and can cause freezing.
 Don’t allow the cover to touch the plants, which could cause burning.

 - Remove the cover when the frost has thawed.
 Leaving it on can smother the plants.

-- For tomatoes, there’s a device called Wall-O-Water, which acts as a small radiator.
+- For tomatoes, there’s a device called Wall-O-Water, which acts like a small radiator.
 (Find it here online.)
-There are many similar things on the market.
+There are many similar things on the market to keep frost of these plants.
 It is a ring of long plastic tubes held together in a cone shape.
 You pull the cone apart on the top and fill the tubes with water.
 Open them on sunny days to let the condensation out, or keep them closed when frost is expected.
 (As a bonus, these devices also protect against excessive sunlight during the daytime.)

 - Wrap pots in burlap or bubble wrap to protect the roots.